plusserver/docs/content/en/cloudhub/products/_index.md

 type: "docs"
 weight: 6
 description: >
-    Informationen for Products in CloudHub
+    Information about the Product Dashboard in CloudHub
 ---